 The School of Law Admissions Committee seeks students who will perform successfully in law school, enhance the environment of the School of Law and ultimately use their legal education to benefit society.
-Thus, the committee strives to assemble a student body that is academically well-prepared, highly motivated, and diverse.
+Thus, the committee strives to assemble a student body that is academically well-prepared, highly motivated, diverse, and brings distinctive achievements.

 Note that there is no minimum Law School Admission Test (LSAT) score or undergraduate grade point average (UGPA) that an applicant must have in order to be considered for admission.
 To determine if your LSAT score and UGPA are competitive with our applicant pool, however, you may want to check our entering class profile from last year.